dollodart/techblog/posts/education/how-does-a-transistor-work/how-does-a-transistor-work.rst

 opposite signs, they did not indicate which sign of the charge carrier, or even that there was only one charge carrier with one sign.

-For 150 years in the study of heat transport there was the caloric fluid theory which hypothesized a calorific fluid which contained heat (from late 18th century to mid 19th century).
-Heat flowed from regions with an excess of calorific fluid to regions with a deficiency of calorific fluid.
+For 150 years, from the late 18th century to mid-19th centurey, the study of heat evolution and transport was done under the caloric theory which hypothesized a fluid form of heat called caloric.
+Caloric flowed from regions with an excess of fluid to regions with a deficiency of fluid.
 The caloric fluid theory failed when experiments verified the mechanical theory of heat, that is, heat is transported by the collisions of particles transferring energy.
-It was around the same time that calorific fluid was introduced that the basics of electricity were being discovered (Franklin's pith ball experiments occured in the mid 18th century slightly before this).
-When electric current was discovered by scientists working on batteries (Volta invented the battery in 1800), it was thought to be the flow of the hypothesized electrical fluid from regions with an excess of it to regions with a deficiency of it.
+It was around the same time that caloric fluid was introduced that the basics of electricity were being discovered; Franklin's pith ball experiments occured in the mid 18th century.
+When electric current was discovered by scientists working on batteries (Volta invented the battery in 1800), it was thought to be the flow of the hypothesized electrical fluid from regions with an excess of it to regions with a deficiency of it [#]_.
 And unlike heat, it turned out to be correct that there is an electrical fluid, of a sort.

-..
-    Invisible fluids were very common in physics at that time, and it would take the same time needed to find the sign of the charge carrier to also prove that the luminiferous ether in which light supposedly traveled didn't exist.

 J. J. Thomson's work on cathode rays in 1897 showed that charge is transported by carriers of one charge, one that flowed opposite the